Josfyn-06/DSA_Project_1/README.md

 ## Dataset
 The dataset contains product details scraped from Amazon Product pages.
 It includes:

--**Total Records:** 1,465 rows
+- **Total Records:** 1,465 rows

--**Total Columns:** 16 fields
+- **Total Columns:** 16 fields which include:

   - *Product ID*: This is a unique identifier for each product listing or seller's version of the product
   - *Product Name*: This describes the general product
   - *Product Category*: The group or type the product belongs to
   - *Discounted Price*: The final selling price after discount is applied
   - *Actual Price*: The original or listed price before discount
   - *Discount Percentage*: The percentage deduction from the actual price calculated as:(Actual Price-Discounted Price)/Actual Price*100
   - *Rating*: The average customer rating for the product
   - *Rating Count*: The number of people who rated the product
   - *About Product*: A textual summary or description of the product
   - *User_ID*: A unique identifier for the user who submitted the review
   - *Username*: The name or alias of the person who reviewed the product
   - *Review_ID*: A unique ID assigned  to each review entry
   - *Review Title*: The headline of the review
   - *Review Content*: The full body of the user's review
   - *Img_Link*: URL to the product's image
   - *Product Link*: URL to the product's page on the marketplace
 - - -

 ## Data Source